 Above: The kitchen opens to a dining area with built-in wine storage that Seth and Alexi asked Ashe & Leandro to copy from their former apartment.
 “I love beer, Scotch, and a little tequila, but right now I’m in the wine chapter of my drinking life,” Seth told Bon Appétit.

 Above: The designers widened the passage between kitchen and dining room as much as was structurally possible and extended the oak floor into the kitchen.
-To neatly fit the dining table (a custom design by Ashe & Leandro’s cabinetmaker of choice, Rob Pluhowski), they paired Wishbone chairs with a space-saving built-in bench.
-And soon a high chair will be added to the mix—Alexi and Seth are expecting their first child.
+To neatly fit the dining table (a custom design by Ashe & Leandro’s cabinetmaker, Rob Pluhowski), they paired Wishbone chairs with a space-saving built-in bench.

 One of Ariel’s favorite elements in the apartment?
 The painting by John Roman Brown, an LA artist who works outdoors: “We put his paintings in almost all of our projects; he creates the most beautiful skies.”
-The pillow and bench cushion are Lapis Dusk Stripe, a wool blend from Duralee.
+The pillow and bench cushion are Lapis Dusk Stripe, a wool blend from Duralee (now discontinued).

 Above: Ashe & Leandro’s floor plan details the angled setup.
 Fridge and pantry are tucked into the corner of the elbow near the range.
 The seating area shares a wall with the master bath.